The Stable Signature: Rooting Watermarks in Latent Diffusion Models: Conclusion Discussion

+\paragraph{Reproducibility Statement.}

+Although the diffusion-based generative model has been trained on an internal dataset of licensed images, we use the KL auto-encoder from LDM~\cite{rombach2022ldm} with compression factor $f=8$.
+This is the one used by open-source alternatives.
+Code is available at \href{https://github.com/facebookresearch/stable_signature}{github.com/facebookresearch/stable\_signature}.

-We do not expect any environmental impact specific from this work.
+\paragraph{Environmental Impact.} We do not expect any environmental impact specific from this work.
 The cost of the experiments and the method is high, though order of magnitudes less than other computer vision fields.
 We roughly estimated that the total GPU-days used for running all our experiments to $2000$, or $\approx 50000$ GPU-hours.
 This amounts to total emissions in the order of 10 tons of CO$_2$eq.
 This is excluding the training of the generative model itself, since we did not perform that training.
 Estimations are conducted using the \href{https://mlco2.github.io/impact#compute}{Machine Learning Impact calculator} presented by Lacoste~\etal\cite{lacoste2019quantifying}.
 We do not consider in this approximation: memory storage, CPU-hours, production cost of GPUs/ CPUs, etc.

-\section{Reproducibility Statement}

-The code to reproduce the experiments will be open-sourced.
-Although the diffusion-based generative model has been trained on proprietary data, we use the KL auto-encoder from LDM~\cite{rombach2022ldm} with compression factor $f=8$.
-This is the same one that is used in open-source alternatives.

 { }

 [{

 Supplementary Material\\[0.5em] The Stable Signature: Rooting Watermarks in Latent Diffusion Models\\[1em] }]